virtual-labs/exp-life-cycle-thread-iitd/experiment/theory.md

 ### Thread

 How to create thread
-There are two ways to create a thread:
+There are two ways to create a thread :
 -	By extending Thread class.
 -	By implementing Runnable interface.